Toadstool-Stipe/toadstool/readme.md

 Toadstool is currently developed as a Sinatra app using Sass (SCSS) and Compass.
 We have made recent updates that makes the core set of Sass functions into a Compass extension.

-This project is in rapid development so the core files, code names Stipe, are not yet processed into a Gem.
-Until such time that we make the gem file, you need to clone the Stipe project into a sibling directory from the Toadstool project.

-projects
-	-- stipe
-	-- toadstool

-To make use of the Stipe gem in it's interim state, there is a secondary `Gemfile.local` file that contains a route to the in-development Stipe library.
-Using Bundler, run this command `bundle --gemfile Gemfile.local`

 ##To run the app
 Toadstool is built using ``Sinatra``, but you can run the app using ``shotgun`` if you prefer.